Study Abroad Student Ambassador Program

 Outreach & Recruitment: Increase study abroad participation by reaching out to diverse campus populations to encourage study abroad participation, promoting study abroad on campus, and recruiting students to study abroad through meaningful conversations.
 Participate in events and other activities to promote study abroad.
 For example, ambassadors assist with the study abroad fair, tabling, panels and outreach to student organizations.

 Student Support: Support students before, during, and after their study abroad experience.
-Assist current and prospective study abroad students by answering questions, offering advice, helping with complications, and keeping them connected to the OSA.
+Assist current and prospective study abroad students by answering questions, offering advice, helping with complications, and keeping them connected to Study Abroad & Global Engagement.
 The student ambassadors will serve on panels and serve as representatives for their study abroad program.
-Ambassador's bios will be present on the on the office of study abroad website to assist prospective students.
+Ambassador's bios will be present on the on the Study Abroad & Global Engagement website to assist prospective students.

 Global Responsibility: Contribute to the community through meaningful service projects that apply the knowledge students gained abroad to helping others and creating change in local communities.
 For example, the group will do work to support an environmental cause or assisting the homeless in the community.

 Global Citizenship: Promote active global citizenship.
 Educate the KU community about global issues.
 Inform KU study abroad participants about global issues and news so that they are aware of what is happening when they are abroad.
 Promote art, culture, and language at KU.
 This might include educating the KU campus about international immigration issues or learning more about the political issues in Kansas, the U.S., and abroad.